The Gambling Law Review: France

 Gaming circles and clubs

-All gaming circles have closed down, except a single one in Paris, and a new form of company called gaming clubs has recently been created under French law.
+All gaming circles have closed down, except a single one in Paris, and a new form of company called a gaming club was created under French law in 2017.
 Gaming clubs must obtain a specific licence from public authorities and they are allowed to offer even fewer games than casinos, but they are not subject to the specific geographical restrictions applicable to casinos.

 Greyhound racing and cockfight betting

 Greyhound betting is also allowed, but greyhound races are not very popular in France, and the audience interested in gambling on such events is quite small.
 The audience interested in betting on cockfights is even more limited, but the practice remains tolerated as part of a cultural exception specific to very few localities.

 Any operator, whether foreign or France-based, that intends to market online gambling services targeting French users needs to apply for a gambling licence with ANJ.